illion Tenancy Check Report

 - Payment Defaults -

-a missed payment that has been overdue for more than 30 days where the lender has tried to recover the money owed.
-Even when paid in full, a payment default can stay on the credit report for four years from the date it was incurred.
+payments of at least $125 that are overdue by at least 30 days where the creditor has notified the individual of the overdue payment and requested the individual pay the amount overdue.
+Even when paid in full, a payment default can stay on the credit report for four (4) years from the date it was incurred.

 - Judgements -

-these are Court judgements which have been awarded against the individual for an amount owed, plus any fees, charges, and interest.
-This includes District Court and High Court judgements, but not Tenancy Tribunal orders.
+any court judgements which have been entered against the individual for an amount owed, plus any fees, charges, and interest.
+This includes District Court and High Court judgements, but excludes criminal matters and Tenancy Tribunal orders.

 - Collections -